-For over a year I’ve listened to the same argument from folks, regarding former San Francisco 49ers Quarterback Colin Kaepernick’s sitting during the National Anthem, as a way of protesting the killing and mistreatment of people of color by police:
+For almost two years I’ve listened to the same argument from folks, regarding Colin Kaepernick and other NFL athletes sitting during the National Anthem, as a way of bringing racial injustices to the public consciousness.

-“Well, I’m all for protesting—I just don’t think he did it the right way.”
+“Well, I’m all for protesting—I just don’t think they’re doing it the right way.”

 “It’s not that I’m against speaking out.
 I’m fine with that.
-I just don’t like the way he did it.”
+I just don’t like the way they did it.”

 “There’s a better way to do things like this.”